Junior Sister

 Description

-Please note that this is an internal position that is only available to current Dorothy House staff.
+- Please note that this is an internal position only, and is only available to current Dorothy House staff members and volunteers -

-See our full detailed Job Description in the download link below.
+See our full detailed Job Description on our website for more information.

 HOURS OF WORK

-This is a full time position.
-You will be contracted to work 37.5 hours a week over a variety of shift patterns that could include late shifts, nights or early shifts.
+This role can work across a variety of shift patterns that could include late shifts, nights or early shifts.

 ABOUT YOU